quicwg/base-drafts/draft-ietf-quic-transport.md

 stream data in STREAM frames.
 The endpoint respects the flow control limits set by its peer, and continues to accept and process MAX_STREAM_DATA frames.
-An endpoint in the "Send" state generates STREAM_DATA_BLOCKED frames if it is blocked from sending by stream or connection flow control limits
+An endpoint in the "Send" state generates STREAM_DATA_BLOCKED frames if it is blocked from sending by stream flow control limits {{data-flow-control}}.
-{{data-flow-control}}.

 After the application indicates that all stream data has been sent and a STREAM frame containing the FIN bit is sent, the sending part of the stream enters the